Friday, July 1, 2022

 "ADRIAN: He was two-timing his mistress who was also his boss-- until he got caught in the act.
 JOHNNY MASH: Big, dark, good-looking.
 The kind of stud women fantasize about when they're alone in bed.
 A few lucky ones get to take him home for an after-hours partyLEO: A nebbish.
 A good bartender, but a zero with the ladies.
 The only girls he gets to see without clothes are on his calendar or in his dreamsTEDDY: Handsome and gay, he takes a stranger to bed--and regrets it ever afterJAKE: A Bowery bartender.
 He gets seduced by a kitten and a hooker and is betrayed by bothHOULIHAN: He barkeeps in the Oak Room at the Plaza where he meets only the best people.
 When some of them invite him to share their diversions, the results are astonishingTHE BAR STUDS: A bold, no-holds-barred novel about sex, booze, drugs, and six men who did it their way."

-I posted this Gehm cover in a previous rant about tennis novels, but I liked it so much that I wanted to show it again.
-I just can't get enough of that period clothing, Yonex racquet, or car.
+I posted this Gehm cover in a previous rant about tennis novels, but I like it so much that I wanted to feature it again.
+I just can't get enough of that period clothing, Yonex racquet, and classic car.
+Dang, what memories they bring back!
 The Terrarium by Lee Head was published in paperback by Fawcett Crest in the year 1976.

 "The Terrarium: This world-famous beauty spa certainly didn't appear ominous.
 It seemed to be exactly the kind of elegant hideaway spoiled, super-rich women demanded.
 But to Lexey Jane Pelazoni, a bright, crafty and very wealthy widow with an eye for detail and a nose for trouble, the celebrated health resort was merely a coverup for a multitude of dark sins.
 Something funny was going on here.
 Something very evil.
 Lexey Jane was certain the place was just a front for organized crime.
 She was even more certain when she realized that somebody had put a contract out on her..."